vnessayang/Cryptocurrency-Risk-Return-Analysis-Using-Python/README.md

 # Cryptocurrency-Risk-Return-Analysis-Using-Python
-A Python-based analysis of major cryptocurrencies (BTC, ETH, LTC, and XRP) using historical price data.
-This notebook explores returns, volatility, and risk metrics such as log returns and Value at Risk (VaR) to understand crypto market behavior.
+A Python-based exploratory analysis of major cryptocurrencies (BTC, ETH, LTC, and XRP) using historical price data.
+This notebook focuses on understanding return behavior, volatility, and basic risk metrics such as log returns and Value at Risk (VaR) as a learning exercise in financial data analysis.